Posted on September 4, 2015

 - Allow local governments to regulate firearms.

-In 2009, Utah had the 21st lowest number of gun deaths per capita among the states.
-However, even this relatively low ranking means that 260 people died from firearm-related injuries in Utah in that year.
+In 2010, Utah had the 19th highest number of gun deaths per capita among the states.
 According to data published by Mayors Against Illegal Guns, in 2009, Utah had the 19th lowest number of crime gun exports per capita, among the states, although it had the sixth highest ratio of crime gun exports to imports.
 Utah exports crime guns at a rate that is more than three times the rate at which it imports such guns.

 Utah Firearms Laws